Siem Reap, Cambodia: What to pack, what to wear, and when to go [2022]

 When to go to Siem Reap, Cambodia

-Based on the climate and weather in Siem Reap, the best time to go is December.
+Based on the climate and weather in Siem Reap, Cambodia, the best time to go is December.
 See below for details.

-Important essentials for Siem Reap, Cambodia
+What to wear/what to pack for Siem Reap, Cambodia

 Here are some general tips on what to wear in Siem Reap, as well as several items to remember to pack when traveling there.